elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

 **Director** -- In example code: _Shop_

-- constructs products by using the Builder's multi-step interface
+- uses the Builder's multistep interface to build products

 **Builder** -- _not used in JavaScript_

-- declares a multistep interface for creating a complex product
+- asserts a multi - step interface for the creation of a complex product

-**ConcreteBuilder** -- In example code: _CarBuilder, TruckBuilder_
+**ConcreteBuilder** -- In example code: _CarBuilder_ and _TruckBuilder_ are two examples of code.

-- implements the multi-step Builder interface
+- implements the Builder interface with multiple steps
-- maintains the product through the assembly process
+- maintains the product's integrity during the assembly process
 - offers the ability to retrieve the newly created product

 **Products** -- In example code: _Car, Truck_

-- represents the complex objects being assembled
+- represents the complicated objects that must be assembled

 <br />